springernature/frontend-toolkits/toolkits/global/packages/global-forms/README.md

 }
 ```

-Unlike radios, you can have a single checkbox field.
-If you want to supply a _set_ of checkbox choices, organize individual checkboxes into a fieldset:
+Unlike radios, which are always used in sets of two or more, you can have a single checkbox field.
+To give users a set of checkbox choices, organise the checkboxes into a `fieldset`:

 ```json
 {